-NASA’s James Webb Space Telescope (JWST) is set to launch later this year and the scientific community is buzzing with anticipation.
+NASA’s James Webb Space Telescope (JWST) is set to launch real soon — on December 25 at 07:20am EST (12:20 GMT/UTC) to be precise — and the scientific community is buzzing with anticipation.
 Some scientists are excited at the prospect of ‘traveling through time’ to discover the origin story of our universe, while others hope it’ll help us connect the dots between classical and quantum physics.

 But at least one researcher believes the JWST could be a harbinger of ill tidings.
 In an interview over the weekend, world-renowned physicist Michio Kaku, one of the scientists responsible for string theory, told the Guardian that he didn’t think humans should contact any aliens we find.
 Here’s the relevant snippet: